-Batch cooking can save you making bad decisions and also save you a small fortune.
-Pre cook meals and pop them into some prep and store tins inside your fridge or freezer.
-You can even have some bits ready to go in the fridge that are great for throwing a quick meal together.
+Batch cooking can save you from making bad decisions and also save you a small fortune.
+Pre-cook meals and pop them into some prep and store tins inside your fridge or freezer.
+You can even have some bits ready to go in the fridge that is great for throwing a quick meal together.
 Such as roast chicken, sweet potato wedges, sweetcorn, red kidney beans, tomato sauce.
 Google meal prep ideas for more inspiration.

 On the topic of food and groceries, here are our must have Clean Living products for the kitchen;

 - Kitchen Cleaner & Degreaser – grease, sticky spills and post-cooking mess is no match for this product.